Medically review by Kim Langdon

 First, it's important to differentiate B12 from other vitamins.
 The body doesn’t make B12 which means we need to consume it.

-The best source of B12 we can take in often comes from animal foods, but breads and cereals are often fortified with it which can be another good source – particularly for elderly people.
+The best source of B12 we can take in often comes from animal foods, but bread and cereals are often fortified with it which can be another good source - particularly for elderly people.

 Another important thing to consider is that the body doesn’t store vitamin B12 for long, so consumption should be consistent and often to keep levels healthy.